ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

 Node management
 ---------------

-You can launch individual nodes by command line.
+You can start individual nodes from the command line with ``ros2 run``.
 ROS launch files allow you to start up and configure a number of executables containing ROS nodes simultaneously.

 See :doc:`../Developer-Tools/About-Launch`.